 Arthritis actually describes over 100 different conditions that affect joints and the surrounding tissue.
 They fall into two main categories: inflammatory arthritis and osteoarthritis (OA).

 Inflammatory arthritis is a systemic disease in which the mechanisms that normally protect your body attack your own joints and tissues instead.
-The most well-known example is rheumatoid arthritis (RA); its hallmark symptom is prolonged stiffness and achiness in the morning after waking up.
-RA also tends to be symmetrical, meaning you'll have problems in the same joints on both sides of your body, like both wrists or both knees.
+The most well-known example is rheumatoid arthritis (RA), which tends to be symmetrical, meaning you'll have problems in the same joints on both sides of your body, like both wrists or both knees.

 Early signs of arthritis